310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es2.md

 {% bubble Chiaki %}
 Ohh, a present for me!?
 Thank you so much, Producer!
 I’ll make sure to repay you!
 Look forward to seeing what you get for your birthday!
 {% endbubble %}

+**2022**
+{% bubble Chiaki %}
+Thank you!
+As I grow older, I believe that I'm capable of presenting an even more evolved "Morisawa Chiaki" than ever before.
+Look forward to seeing how much I've grown! ☆
+{% endbubble %}

+## Party at the Agency (2020)

+Birthday event translation can be found on the [Wiki](https://ensemble-stars.fandom.com/wiki/Chiaki_Morisawa_Birthday_Course/Party_at_the_Agency).

 ## Birthday Story